 Embarking on a career with flyDubai Airlines offers aspiring Aerocadet’s full integrated flight training program graduates a dynamic pathway in the aviation industry, with opportunities for progression to esteemed carriers like Emirates.
-In this articles we will answer popular questions about how to apply for employment as a flyDubai pilot, the prerequisites for its Second Officer (Junior First Officer) program, and how Aerocadet’s specialized training through partnerships can enhance your prospects.
+In this articles we will answer popular questions about how to apply for employment as a flyDubai pilot, the prerequisites for its Second Officer (Junior First Officer) program, what to expect from the CAE flyDubai 2-day assessment phase, and how Aerocadet’s specialized training through partnerships can enhance your prospects.

 Understanding flyDubai and Its Fleet